To avoid any confusion, the basic formula for “double-dipping” is the following:

 An individual entrant can only been recognized once for the same job function, utilizing the same program content.

-To be eligible for this exception in the newscast categories, the same entrant cannot be listed on the newscast entry and then use the same material and enter in another programming category.
-Example:
+Exceptions are given for content that was part of a full newscast, or included as an excerpt in the Overall Excellence, News Excellence and Community Service categories.
+To be eligible for this exception in the newscast categories, the same entrant cannot be listed on the newscast entry and another entry.

 An investigative reporter is listed on a newscast entry.
-Under this “double-dipping” rule, a portion of the newscast content could be entered in “Investigative Report,” but the same reporter cannot be listed since their name already appeared on the newscast entry.
+Under this double-dipping rule, a portion of the newscast content could be entered in Investigative Report, but the same reporter cannot be listed as a reporter since their name already appeared on the newscast entry in that specified role.

 Your entry is a four-part series, Saving the Bay.
-Part one of the series is entered in the “Informational/Instructional” category.
-Part three cannot be entered in the “Environment” category.
+Part one of the series is entered in the Informational/Instructional category.
+Part three cannot be entered in the Environment category.

-- Your program is called Community Weekly, an on-going weekly series.
-Though it is basically a “Public Affairs” series, episode 204 may be about music, episode 216 about
+Your program is called Community Weekly, an on-going weekly series.
+Though it is basically a Public Affairs series, episode 204 may be about music, episode 216 about